Hephaestus

-As a smithing god, Hephaestus made all the weapons of the gods in Olympus.
+As a smithing god, Hephaestus created all the weapons of the gods in Olympus.
 He served as the blacksmith of the gods, and was worshipped in the manufacturing and industrial centres of Greece, particularly Athens.
 The cult of Hephaestus was based in Lemnos.
 Hephaestus's symbols are a smith's hammer, anvil, and a pair of tongs.
+In Rome, he was equated with Vulcan.

 Etymology

 Hephaestus is probably associated with the Linear B (Mycenaean Greek) inscription 𐀀𐀞𐀂𐀴𐀍, A-pa-i-ti-jo, found at Knossos.
 The inscription indirectly attests his worship at that time because it is believed that it reads the theophoric name (H)āpʰaistios, or Hāphaistion.
 The Greek theonym Hēphaistos is most likely of Pre-Greek origin, as the form without -i- (Attic Hēphastos) shows a typical Pre-Greek variation and points to an original sy.

 Epithets

-Hephaestus is given many epithets.
-The meaning of each epithet is:
+The epithets by which Hephaestus is known by the poets generally allude to his skill in the plastic arts or to his figure or disability.
+The Greeks frequently placed miniature statues of Hephaestus near their hearths, and these figures are the oldest of all his representations.
+The meaning of some of his epithets are: